carpentries-lab/metagenomics-shell/_episodes/05-writing-scripts.md

 ~~~
 If Git is installed, you will see the git version available on your terminal

-To install Git:
+To install Git on Linux:
-On Linux
 ~~~
 sudo apt-get update
 ~~~